 In case they are damaged, you should not accept the order and it should be returned.

 Organii will then proceed with a full refund or exchange of the damaged items for new ones, as soon as the returned order is received and the return process is completed.

-You can receive information on our products via the email email@example.com or through our telephone number +351 218 218 519.
+You can receive information on our products via our contact form or through our telephone number +351 218 218 519.

 Today, organic cosmetics has a wide range of brands and personal hygiene products that come from organic ingredients grown without the use of pesticides or herbicides, allowing the extraction of more pure and active extracts.
 Brands and manufacturers who are serious about these products strive to make its fabrication process as natural as possible and reduce the environmental impact to the very least.
 To do so, they refrain from using genetically modified ingredients, fragrances, synthetic preservatives and coloring, and chemical additives that are harmful for health and the environment.
 By reducing the chemical aspect on the ingredients, they will be more authentic and lead to a better and more pure final product, and, consequently, a more effective product.